QUVA-Lab/PIN/README.md

 ### Contact

-If you have questions or found a bug, feel free to open a github issue or send a mail to m.l.dorkenwald@uva.nl.
+If you have questions or find a bug, feel free to open a GitHub issue or send a mail to m.l.dorkenwald at uva.nl.